Making HTTP Requests in Various Programming Languages

 Kotlin

-Kotlin, often used for Android development, can utilize the OkHttp library for making HTTP requests.
+Kotlin often leverages the OkHttp library for network requests.

 Using OkHttp